Healthy Beef Taco Recipes

 These full-flavor tacos are wrapped up in sneaky lower carb tortillas made from cauliflower.
 The trick is getting as much moisture out of the cauliflower before mixing it with the cheese and eggs.

-Slow-Cooker Beef Tacos with Rhubarb Salsa
+Chipotle Skirt Steak Tacos with Smoky Tomatillo Salsa

-The fresh salsa in this easy load-and-go taco recipe is a great way to use spring rhubarb.
-If you don't have rhubarb, try subbing in fresh tomatillos or red bell pepper for an equally beautiful and delicious taco topper.
+Here's a pro tip from chef Rick Bayless, who shared this skirt steak taco recipe: puree a can of chipotles in adobo sauce and keep it in your fridge.
+Adobo is a vinegary tomato sauce, so along with the chipotles (smoked jalapeños), it becomes an all-purpose marinade that's spicy, smoky and salty, all in one.
+In this recipe you brush it on the steak before grilling but Bayless also does the same move on eggplant, chicken and fish.
+And having the sauce on hand means you're ready to whip up this easy grilled dinner at a moment's notice.